 Section 6: Vacancies

 Vacant Board seats shall be filled by a majority vote of the remaining elected Officers.
 Officers selected in this manner shall serve as Board Officers until the next election.
+In no event shall a vacant seat be filled where a n election is scheduled to occur within sixty (60) days of the date that a written application is presented to the Board.

 Section 7: Absences

 Any Board member who misses three (3) regularly scheduled consecutive Board meetings or five (5) total Board meetings during any twelve (12) month period will be automatically removed from the Board.
 Each Board member absence shall be recorded in the Council’s meeting minutes or other manner of Council record keeping, and that, upon missing the required number of Board meetings for removal, the President shall provide notice to that Board member that their seat has been declared vacant and announce the vacancy at the next regular Board meeting.
 When the position is announced as vacant it will be filled via the Council’s vacancy clause.
-Any regularly scheduled General Board meeting noticed as per Brown Act shall constitute a meeting for the purpose of determining Board member attendance.
+Any regularly scheduled Board of Officers meeting noticed as per Brown Act shall constitute a meeting for the purpose of determining Board member attendance.
 The Council shall consult with the Office of the City Attorney throughout any Board removal process.
 For purpose of Absences, only; a full meeting’s attendance by a Board member is defined as more than half the duration of the entire meeting.
 The Secretary shall keep a record of the arrival and departure times of all Board Members.

 Section 8: Censure